VagnerDomingues/docsify-example-panels/docs/index.md

 2. Define divs within a panel in markdown file using HTML comments.

-    The character sequence after double dot : will be rendered as the classname of the div content. all proceeding content will be associated with that div up to start of the next div `div:class` or end of panel `panel:end` comments.
+    The character sequence after double dot : will be rendered as the classname of the div content. all proceeding content will be associated with that div up to start of the next div `div:class` or end of panel `panels:end` comments.

 <!-- div:right-panel -->